artespinas/artespinas/README.md

 - 👀 I’m interested in developing program applications on efficient data analysis, project management, and operations management.
 - 🌱 I’m currently learning python, SQL, Java, C++, and other programming languages.
 - 💞️ I’m looking to collaborate on other people/groups that work on same applications that improve efficiency.
-- 📫 How to reach me on https://github.com/artespinas / artespine@gmail.com
+- 📫 How to reach me on my email addresses, https://github.com/artespinas / artespine@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...